anmolxlight/AI-cust-repo/README.md

-# Demo2 - Spring Boot with MongoDB Integration
+# Ai cust - Spring Boot with MongoDB Integration

 A simple Spring Boot application demonstrating integration with MongoDB.
 This project includes creating a model, saving data in MongoDB, and providing RESTful APIs for CRUD operations.